Ada-Developers-Academy/core-about-ada/being-an-adie/retros.md

 # Retros

-__TODO: Get this reviewed by current instructor to see if it needs an update__

 ## What is a Retrospective aka Retro?

 "Agile" is a set of methodologies and processes of software development.
 In Agile, a sprint is a phase of a project.
 A project is completed over many sprints.
 Agile teams conduct a _retrospective_ after each sprint.
 This is an opportunity to examine how the team is working together.
 It's a mediated conversation about the process by which the team is accomplishing its tasks and goals.